How to Leave Town

-How to Leave Town is the second extended play (EP) by American musician Will Toledo, released under the alias Car Seat Headrest.
+How to Leave Town is the third extended play by American musician Will Toledo, released under the alias Car Seat Headrest.
 It was self-published on Bandcamp on October 31, 2014.
 The EP would end up being Car Seat Headrest's final release as a solo project, and final independent release, as Toledo would expand Car Seat Headrest into a band and sign to Matador Records the next year.

 Material for the EP came from demos Toledo initially discarded while writing Teens of Denial (2016), and the music blends the lo-fi, indie rock, and indietronica production styles featured on his prior releases.
 Despite its "album-sized" length, Toledo deemed How to Leave Town an EP since it "explores realms which might have otherwise gone untreaded" on Car Seat Headrest's albums.

 Background and release

 Following the release and mixed reception of his eighth album, Nervous Young Man, Toledo began planning out what would become his follow-up album, Teens of Denial, with the intention of writing music that was more straightforward and easier to perform live.
 How to Leave Town originated from "Hey, Space Cadet (Beast Monster Thing in Space)", a song originally considered for Teens of Denial that Toledo liked enough to structure an EP around instead.
 Toledo noted that the EP's creation was spontaneous and had only been "consciously in the works" for a little over a month before release, and that many of the tracks from How to Leave Town originated from material Toledo "demoed and [then] forgot" while he was writing Teens of Denial.

 In an interview with Uproxx, Toledo stated that he considered the EP to be a compilation of B-sides and outtakes conceptually, though not literally.
-The formation of the project as an EP was also inspired by Sufjan Steven's 2010 hour-long EP, All Delighted People.
+The formation of the project as an EP was also inspired by Sufjan Stevens' 2010 hour-long EP, All Delighted People.

 Toledo did not release much of the music on How to Leave Town online before the EP's release, except for two "obscure previews" Toledo uploaded to SoundCloud, but has since deleted.
 After release, an edited version of "America (Never Been)" was featured on the Luau Records compilation The Quad Dub as simply "America", along with "Culture", an unreleased song from the same time period as How to Leave Town and Teens of Denial.